ADD-ONS / ANTICOAGULANT THERAPY

 Idarucizumab (PRAXBIND)

-- it has a 300 times greater affinity for thrombin than dabigatran
+- it has a 300-fold greater affinity for thrombin than does dabigatran

-- indicated in adult patients treated with dabigatran (PRADAXA) in situations where the anticoagulant effects need to be rapidly reversed:
+- indicated for adult patients treated with dabigatran (PRADAXA) when rapid reversal of anticoagulant effects is needed:

-- virtually no contraindications (except allergy) or relevant drug interactions, no serious AEs
+- virtually no contraindications (except allergy), relevant drug interactions, or adverse events (AEs)

 Mechanism of action